USCbiostats/GxEScanR/README.md

-GxEScanR: Performs GWAS/GWIS analyses using BinaryDosage files
+GxEScanR: Performs GWAS/GWEIS scans using BinaryDosage files
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->